 (At the very least, it’s an alternate way of communicating the info within the job post.
 Ideally, your video content will provide more in-depth information, as mentioned above.)

-Using EGVC also allows you to put an actual human face to your job posts, and to your organization’s overall web presence.
+Using EGVC also allows you to put an actual human face to your job posts, and to your organisation’s overall web presence.
 Not only will this allow you to stand out from your competitors, but it will also add the personable touch the modern candidate looks for when on the hunt for a new job.

 Perhaps most importantly, using employee-generated content will increase your chances of attracting best-fit candidates from the get-go.